DenysRudenko/Project4-CLI-Expenses/README.md

 ![Color scheme image](django_todo/static/images/readme/3.png)

-In a good programming practice user should login to tour website onl after confirmation email accepted.It`s really import to pay attention to make login and registration securely.
+In good programming practice, users should only be able to log in to your website after accepting a confirmation email.
+It's really important to pay attention to making login and registration secure.

 ![Color scheme image](django_todo/static/images/readme/4.png)

 ### Main page

-After succesfull login user can interact with a website.
-He can create expenses, income , edit them, delete them, and count how much he spend by the group and categories with additional information.
-It`s really important to keep on track on counting you budget.
+After a successful login, the user can interact with the website.
+They can create expenses and income, edit them, delete them, and track their spending by group and category, along with additional information.
+It's really important to stay on track with counting your budget

 ![Color scheme image](django_todo/static/images/readme/5.png)